ScientificC/cmathl/docs/source/complex.rst

 ..
 FIXME: this still needs to be
 .. done for the csc, sec, cot, csch, sech, coth functions

+The complex types, functions and arithmetic operations are defined in the header file :file:`cml/complex.h`.

 .. index::
    single: representations of complex numbers
    single: polar form of complex numbers